jainam12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - Script to change owner of a file
-4-empty - Script to create empty file called hello 5-execute - Script to change permission of owner
+4-empty - Script to create empty file called hello 5-execute - Script to change permission of owner 6-multiple_permissions - Script to change permissions at one go